rmarable/Ec2InstanceMaker/README.md

 Ec2InstanceMaker provides the following features through its command line
 interface:

-* Installing instances on multiple operating systems:
+* Installation of multiple operating systems on EC2 instances:
   * Amazon Linux
   * Amazon Linux 2
   * CentOS 6
   * CentOS 7
   * Ubuntu 14.04LTS
   * Ubuntu 16.04LTS
-  * Ubuntu 18.04LTS)
+  * Ubuntu 18.04LTS
   * Windows Server 2019

-Note: support for Redhat, OpenSuse, and SLES will be provided in future releases.
+Redhat, OpenSuse, and SLES may be supported in future releases.

-* Error checking to ensure that only supported instance types for each operating system can be created.
+* Error checking to ensure that the selected operating system and EC2 instance type are compatible.

 * Administrative control over the allowed EC2 instance types that can be deployed.

 * Creation of new instances from custom AMIs.
-Please see below for notes on enabling EBS root volume encryption.
+Please see below for additional guidance on enabling EBS root volume encryption.

 * Multiple instances with identical configurations built at the same time a.k.a. "instance families."

 * Command line designation of dev, test, stage, and prod operating levels.

-* EC2 Spot instances with a adjustable price buffer to help prevent instance terminations caused by Spot market changes.
+* Deployment of EC2 Spot instances with a adjustable price buffer to help prevent terminations caused by Spot market fluctuations.

-* Variable EBS root volume sizes up to 16 TB with optimization for supported instance types.
+* Variable EBS root volume sizes up to 16 TB.

+* Automatic application of EBS optimization for supported instance types.

-* Provisioned IOPS, throughput optizimed, and general purpose (gp2) SSD EBS volumes.
+* Attachment of provisioned IOPS, throughput optizimed, and general purpose (gp2) SSD EBS volumes during the instance creation process.

+* Creation of EFS file systems that share the instance lifecycle and tags.
+  * Provisioned EFS throughput is NOT supported by this toolkit; please use Lustre if your use cases require high throughput or large IOPS beyond what "maxIO" or "burst mode" can provide.

+* Command line option to enable encryption of EFS at rest and in flight.

+* Create of FSx for Lustre file systems that share the instance(s) lifecycle and tags.
+Hydration to and from an S3 bucket is also supported.

 * Selective disabling of Intel HyperThreading.

-* Custom EC2 security groups.
+* Custom i.e. user-provided EC2 security groups.

-* Custom IAM instance profiles that can be created from user-supplied JSON policy documents or pre-existing IAM roles.
+* Custom i.e. user-provided IAM instance profiles that can be created from user-supplied JSON policy documents or pre-existing IAM roles.

 * Email notifications via SNS whenever an instance is created or deleted.

 * Identification of the instance owner, email address, and department using an easily extendable tagging framework.
 The instance can also be associated with a specific project identification tag.
+The department tagging mechanism is easily customizable to meet your use case.

 * Additional instance customization hooks using EC2 instance userdata or post-installation shell scripts.